Raylance Mesa

-In 2019, at the age of 24, Raylance Mesa was the youngest winner of the Westpac Outstanding Woman Award (WOW) in Papua New Guinea (PNG) for her work to help her island to adapt to climate change.
+Raylance Mesa is a Papua New Guinean architect and climate activist from the Tami Islands in Morobe Province.
+She has worked with island communities on climate-change adaptation projects, including coastal protection and planned relocation.
+In 2019, at the age of 24, she received the Westpac Outstanding Woman Award and its Young Achiever’s Award for this work.

 Early life

 Raylance Mesa comes from the Tami Islands, which are off Finschhafen on the Huon Peninsula in the Morobe Province of Papua New Guinea.
 She attained a bachelor's degree with merit in Architecture at the Papua New Guinea University of Technology (Unitech), in PNG's second city of Lae, between 2014 and 2018.

 The island that Mesa comes from is sinking as a result of climate change, with differences in sea levels clearly noticeable.
 She started to work with her community to make changes at the age of 16.
 Building sea walls to protect buildings at risk of being swamped by the sea by using materials such as dead coral and tree trunks, she also organized fundraising to upgrade the island's school and to buy land on the mainland for occupation by the islanders when the sea does eventually reclaim their island.